h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **epochs**

     The number of passes over the training dataset to be carried out.
+    It is recommended to start with lower values for initial grid searches.
+    This value can be modified during checkpoint restarts and allows continuation of selected models.

 **train samples per iteration**